Frequently Asked Questions

 Do I have to complete the satisfaction and engagement survey at the end of each tax year?

 Yes.
-Each parent must complete the survey and submit it no later than March 15.
-Not completing the survey means you won’t be eligible to apply for the parental choice tax credit for the next year.
+Each parent must complete and submit the survey at the end of each tax year.
+The first survey will be due no later than March 15, 2027, but the Tax Commission recommends filling it out prior to January 15, 2027.
+Not completing the survey means you won’t be eligible to apply for the parental choice tax credit for the next year when the application process opens on January 15, 2027.

 What happens if I misuse the funds?